konne88/konne88.github.io/_posts/2015-02-04-data-abstraction-0.md

     Definition union (s:IntSet) (t:IntSet) : IntSet :=
       fun n => s n || t n.

 One can reasoning about these constructors by unfolding their definitions.
-Reasoning about operations that observe an object appears to be impossible.
+Reasoning about operations that observe an object (e.g. `isEmpty`) appears to be impossible.

 ### Coming Next